Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

-Competition in Semly helps you understand which brands your company appears with in AI models’ answers.
-This lets you check whether AI recommends your brand more often, your competitors, or other companies from the same category.
+Competition in Semly helps you understand which brands your company appears with in AI model answers.
+This way you can check whether AI recommends your brand more often, your competitors, or other companies in the same category.

-AI models often reply to users in the form of recommendations or comparisons.
-If a user asks about the best store, service, product, or platform, AI can point to several brands at once.
+AI models often answer users in the form of recommendations or comparisons.
+If a user asks about the best store, service, product, or platform, AI can point to several brands at the same time.

 Example: